Open Api > Third-party application API access

 #) - fragments aren’t sent to servers, which adds a layer of protection - Authentication happens entirely on Tallyfy’s domain, so your app never sees user credentials

 https://account.tallyfy.com/oauth/authorize?client_id=YOUR_CLIENT_ID&response_type=token&redirect_uri=YOUR_REDIRECT_URLReplace YOUR_CLIENT_ID with your application’s client ID and YOUR_REDIRECT_URL with your registered redirect URI.
-Users must have a verified email to proceed - they’ll see Tallyfy’s login page where they authenticate with their own credentials.
+Users need a verified email to proceed - they’ll see Tallyfy’s login page where they authenticate with their own credentials.

 YOUR_REDIRECT_URL#access_token=ACCESS_TOKEN&token_type=Bearer&expires_in=EXPIRES_IN_SECONDSYour application should: